mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 09 October 2025

-- The average temperature today is 10.03˚C,
+- The average temperature today is 10.53˚C,
-- With highs of 10.03˚C and lows of 10.03˚C,
+- With highs of 11.83˚C and lows of 9.75˚C,
-- It may feel like 9.31˚C with scattered clouds
+- It may feel like 9.83˚C with broken clouds
-- The wind speed is 1.5m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1028hPa and humidity is 85%
+- The pressure is 1028hPa and humidity is 84%
 - The sun will rise at 06:22 and set at 17:28

 <!-- weather_marker ends -->